r00t-3xp10it/trojanizer/README.md

 <br />

 ## FRAMEWORK DESCRIPTION
-    The Trojanizer tool uses WinRAR (SFX) to compress two files input by user, and transforms it into an SFX executable(.exe) archive.
-The sfx archive when executed it will run bouth files (our payload and the legit appl inputed).
+    The Trojanizer tool uses WinRAR (SFX) to compress the two files inputed by user, and transforms it into an SFX executable(.exe) archive.
+The sfx archive when executed it will run both files (our payload and the legit appl inputed).

-    To make the archive less suspicious at execution time, trojanizer will try to replace the default icon(.ico) of the sfx file with a user-selected one.
+    To make the archive less suspicious to target at execution time, trojanizer will try to replace the default icon(.ico) of the sfx file with a user-selected one.

    **'Trojanizer will not build real trojans, but from target perspective it will behave like one'**<br />
    (execute the payload in background, while the legit application executes in foreground).